 You won’t be sucked dry from ATM fees, either, since Chime has a large and free ATM network.

 Chime also has some other perks, like high-yield savings starting at 2.00% APY3 and no minimum deposit, and that’s more than most banks offer.
-And in the “every penny counts” column, Chime will round up your purchases to the nearest dollar and deposit the difference into your savings account.
+And in the “every penny counts” column,will round up your purchases to the nearest dollar and deposit the difference into your savings account.

-As with any financial product, there’s the fine print you should read to make sure you’re getting what you need from your account.
+As with any financial product, there’s the fine print you should read to ensure you get what you need from your account.
 For example, you can access your paycheck two days4 earlier than payday, but only if you have a direct deposit.
 If you want simple, effortless banking, head over to Chime.

 2. Give Your Credit Score Some TLC